jeffmodzel/vf-crime-stats/README.md

 After the project has been deployed, incident data files need to be manually uploaded to the S3 bucket `data-upload`.
 This can be done in the AWS console or with the AWS CLI (`aws s3 cp ./data/incidents_1.csv s3://data-upload/incidents_1.csv`).
 When a new data file is uploaded to that bucket, the Lambda `file-upload` will automatically execute and load the DynamoDB table INCIDENTS.
 In this project the data files can be found in the `data` folder (incidents_1.csv, incidents_2.csv and incidents_3.csv).

 After incident files are uploaded, a user may browse to `http://{base_url}/incidents` or `http://{base_url}/incidents/{id}`.
 This will display an HTML page with details of the specific incident including a Google Map (based upon the latitude and longitude of the specific incident).
+The Lambda function executing behind the endpoint, `get-incident`, pulls data from both DynamoDB tables.

 Browser screenshot:

 ![](diagrams/screenshot.png)

 # Dependencies
-This project has two external dependencies - **serverless-s3-deploy** and **csvtojson**.
+This project has two external dependencies: **serverless-s3-deploy** and **csvtojson**.
 Both are referenced in the project's package.json.

 `
 npm install serverless-s3-deploy